apear9/riskmapr/README.md

 The process for running these Shiny apps is easy if you are using RStudio.
 Simply:

 * Download the code for the apps.
+Please make sure the R scripts have been saved in their own folder.
+It is safest to create a new folder to contain them.
 * Install the requisite packages using the installing_packages scripts.
 * Open the .R file for the app you want to run.
 * Go to the 'Run App' button in the top-right of the script window.